Niseko Freeride Tour – Week 1

-Niseko United Niseko is located on the western side of Hokkaido, on Japan’s north island.
+Niseko United is made up of 4 interconnected resorts, Hanazono, Hirafu, Niseko Village & Annupuri.
+It’s located on the western side of Hokkaido, on Japan’s north island.
 It’s proximity to the ocean means that cold wind blows down from Siberia over the warm currents in the Sea of Japan, forming storms that hit Hokkaido and drop huge amounts of cold blower powder snow.
 These storms can hang around for days or weeks on end, hence how Niseko earns its powder factory reputation.
 The surrounding mountains also score huge amounts of snow and are usually much quieter on a powder day, meaning more opportunities for untracked turns.

 Kiroro Snow World A large resort with great lift infrastructure and facilities.
 Kiroro usually gets around the same amount of snow as the world famous Niseko, sometimes more!
 Kiroro also has some of the best side country terrain in Japan, with gates gaining access to beautiful untracked tree runs and gullies that run back into the resort.

 Moiwa The terrain at Moiwa may be short with only 470 metres of vertical, but it’s very sweet because it’s generally quiet.
-The resort is serviced by two chair lifts, a covered high speed quad and a 2-seater lift, which provide access to six runs but the highlight here is the many off-piste lines through the trees.
+The resort is serviced by three chair lifts, which provide access to six runs but the highlight here is the many off-piste lines through the trees.
 Moiwa has some fun terrain with gate access to beautiful untracked tree runs and gullies that run back into the resort.

 Rusutsu Resort Rusutsu resort is already on the radar for many powder enthusiasts, but as it’s remained relatively quiet, you can be sure that on a powder day the trees will stay untouched for long enough to tire you out!
 Your guide will be with you all day to get you the best turns.
-A local favourite for the powder hungry skier and boarder!
+A local favourite.

 + 17 January – 24 January, 2017